LaunchCodeEducation/web-fundamentals/studios/github/README.md

 ![Satisfying!](AddSatisfyFont.png)

 Commit your changes and push it up to GitHub.
-(If you don't remember how to do this, follow the instructions above.)
+If you don't remember how to do this, follow the instructions above.
+Make sure you're back in the `master` branch - if you're still in `darker`, then your changes will be isolated and we won't get the merge conflict you want to learn about.

 Meanwhile...

 #### Player 1

-Let's change something about the style file.
-Our html is looking pretty plain.
-Let's pick a nice font and add some margins.
-Change it to look something like this:
+Let's change something about the style file that Player 2 just edited.
+Change it to look like this:

 ```
 body {